-Explore the Washington DC metro area, from the central location of Hyatt Centric Old Town Alexandria—you’ll be minutes from celebrated Old Town dining, waterfront activities and national memorials.
-Ask how you can live like the locals do!
+Explore the Washington DC metro area, from the central location of Hyatt Centric Old Town Alexandria—you’ll be minutes from celebrated Old Town dining, Alexandria waterfront activities, the Torpedo Factory Art Center and national memorials.
+Ask how you can live as the locals do!

 Located inside a converted house, this local-favorite café serves up classic French dishes in a casual American style, using seasonal ingredients and sustainable practices to craft croissants, omelets, or sautéed lobster.